JustinFincher/WWDC-18-Scholarship-Project/README.md

 # GOLF GO.

 # Project
-The playground which used for application for WWDC 2017.
-Unfortunately I didn't make it to the selection (which is really a bummer for me :-( ), so I open-sourced it.
+~~The playground which used for application for WWDC 2017.
+Unfortunately I didn't make it to the selection (which is really a bummer for me :-( ), so I open-sourced it.~~
+The same playground which isn't chosen by Apple in 2017 won me a WWDC Scholarship this year (2018).
+I guess the reason that my project didn't make it to the selection in 2017 was a bug in SceneKit (radar `#39027796 Change widthSegmentCount/heightSegmentCount on SCNPlane doesn't change vertex immediately`)

 # Usage
 The Swift Playground (both Xcode and iPad) is unstable at the moment (2017.4.2), so directly open `Playground.xcodeproj` is more recommended.
 The code is the same as the playground but intergated into a single page application template.